-"How to reset iPhone" is a query countless Apple users are asking the Google search engine in hopes of finding an easy-to-follow guide on how to factory reset their phones.
+"How to factory reset iPhone" is a query countless Apple users are asking the Google search engine in hopes of finding an easy-to-follow guide on how to factory reset their phones.

-What to do before you reset your iPhone
+What to do before resetting your iPhone

 Resetting your iPhone means you will lose all of your data, but there is a silver lining.
 If you want to retrieve that data at a later time, you can backup your iPhone to the cloud before resetting your device.

 In order to do this, you'll need to navigate to Settings > Your Name > iCloud Backup > Back Up Now.

 Next, if you're planning on selling your iPhone, you'll want to sign out of your Apple ID so the next owner doesn't have access to your account.

 You can do this by heading to Settings > Your Name > Sign Out.